 This blog post was originally posted on November 3, 2015 and was updated on October 4, 2018.

 Get ready to sit back, relax and enjoy some smooth sounds!
-Kicking off on October 29 and running until November 4, the 32nd annual International Jazz Festival will take Malaga by storm during the first week of the month.
+Kicking off in late October and running until early November, the annual International Jazz Festival takes Malaga by storm during the first week of the month.
 With a whole host of talented performers coming from all corners of the world, it’s an absolute must for music fans visiting Malaga in November.
 Most events take place in the storied Cervantes Theater, but plenty of other live music venues throughout the city will be in on the fun as well.

-Fall is officially the start of coffee season here in Malaga.
+Fall is officially the start of coffee season.
 While temperatures are lovely during the day here in Malaga in November, the Mediterranean breeze gives mornings just enough of a pleasant chill to make enjoying a warm coffee the perfect start to your day.
-Grab a book and head to one of our favorite local coffee shops for a cozy way to kick off your morning.
+Grab a book and head to a cozy local coffee shop for a pleasant way to kick off your morning.
 Whether you prefer an old favorite like Café Central (Plaza de la Constitución, 11) or a trendy new hotspot like Mía Coffee Shop (Plaza de los Mártires Ciriaco y Paula, 4), there’s a perfect cafe here in Malaga that’s calling your name.
 No matter where you end up, don’t forget to treat yourself to a pastry!